What to bring to Playa Del Carmen for vacation guide

-Coming to Playa Del Carmen and wondering what to bring?
-Here are some helpful tips on what to pack.
+Are you coming on vacation and wondering what to pack for Playa Del Carmen?
+Here are some helpful tips on what to pack and a packing list.

 Since most people come for one week, here are the things we recommend.

 - Light clothes that are cool, light and comfortable.
 Going out at night will require nicer clothes if eating on 5th Avenue, it’s not Gucci but there are a lot of nice restaurants.
 Men don’t wear ties, just a nice button down shirt, loose pants and nice sandals.
 Women wear light dresses, low heals and minimal jewelry.
 In December and January it might be cool in the evenings.
 We are talking 67 degrees, so a light cover-up possibly.

 - A bathing suit or two or three, you must get in the beautiful ocean or a cenote.
 Due to the more humid climate, things do not dry as fast and you will also most likely spend several days at the beach, so bring several swimsuits.
 Cover-ups are easily bought on 5th Avenue and make for a nice souvenir.